Fujio-Turner/sg-sync-function-tester/README.md

     "operations": ["GET", "PUT", "DELETE", "CHANGES", "GET_ADMIN", "PUT_ADMIN", "DELETE_ADMIN", "CHANGES_ADMIN","SLEEP:3","GET_RAW","PURGE"]  // Specify the order of operations and/or indivdual operations
 }
 ```

+### **Scopes and Collection**
+If your not using scopes and collections for mobile yet just leave the default values of: `"sgDbScope":"_default"` and `"sgDbCollection":"_default"`.
+This script will not test all your collections at once.
+You have to have a different `config.json` for each collection Sync Function.

 ### **PRO TIP**
 "PURGE" is a great way to clean up data between tests.
 It literally 100% removes the document from Sync Gateway and the Couchbase Bucket.
 NOTE: PURGE is a Sync Gateway Admin function.
 In the config.json, you'll need to add Sync Admin (Couchbase Server RBAC [`Sync Gateway Architect`](https://docs.couchbase.com/server/current/learn/security/roles.html#sync-gateway-configurator) ) credentials for `sgAdminUser` and `sgAdminPassword`.
 Link here for [Offical Docs for: POST {db}/_purge](https://docs.couchbase.com/sync-gateway/current/rest-api-admin.html#/Document/post_keyspace__purge)